Crockpot Spinach Artichoke Dip

 Is it better to use fresh or frozen spinach in spinach dip?

 You can use either fresh or frozen spinach.
 Using fresh spinach makes all the difference!
-In this recipe, we use fresh which takes an extra step but is well worth it compared to frozen spinach.
+In this recipe, we use fresh which takes an extra step but is well worth it compared to frozen spinach that can water down the flavor.

 How many cups of fresh spinach equals frozen?